influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/write_protocols/collectd.md

 title: Service - CollectD
 ---

 InfluxDB provides an easy way to hook up CollectD as an input source.
-Documentation for the CollectD input service does not yet exist but will be added soon!
+See the [README on Github](https://github.com/influxdb/influxdb/blob/master/services/collectd/README.md) for more information.